-B. Individual Training Accounts (ITA) Program Complaint Procedures Participants who have program complaints while attending training must file their complaint with the WorkSource Center's EO Complaints Officer.
-The WorkSource Center shall maintain procedures for resolving disputes involving ITA participants in accordance with the requirement of the WIOA and City WDB Complaint Procedures.
+B. Individual Training Accounts (ITA) Program Complaint Procedures shall maintain procedures for resolving disputes involving ITA participants in accordance with the requirement of the WIOA and City WDB Complaint Procedures.
 The WorkSource Center must forward a copy of a complaint filed with them against an ITA provider school to the City WDB within 24 hours of the receipt of a written WIOA complaint.